Please enter search criteria

 FINANCIAL AID

-Financial aid for textbooks is based on a campuswide average; many students are left to cover significant remaining costs.
+Financial aid for textbooks is based on a campuswide average; a flat-rate textbook model creates financial predictability.

 What UC Davis Students Are Saying